tytydraco/yessleep/out/Words_with_Ghosts.md

 Next morning I walked into the room and found the Boggle box still in there.
 Asked my girlfriend why it was still there and she said that she couldn’t move her grandma’s stuff.

-I shrugged my shoulders and walked out, not bothering to do one final game of Boggle with grandma.
+I shrugged my shoulders and took a photo with my phone.
+I'll leave this last game of Boggle with my girlfriend's grandma for someone else to solve for now.
+I might do it later.

 |P|M|A|R|
 |:-|:-|:-|:-|